ajayRaghav37/MongoDash/README.md

 - Create an M20 based 3 node replica-set in a single AWS region of your choice with default storage settings (backup can be disabled).

 **2. Configure Realm Application**
+- Ensure you have forked the main branch of this repo
+- In your Atlas account, navigate to the Realm tab
+- Select 'Create a New App' and connect it to your github

 **3. Configure AWS S3 Bucket**
 - Using your MongoDB 'Solution Architects' AWS pre-existing account, log on to the AWS console and near the top right hand side of the AWS Console, change the region to match the same AWS region as you created the Atlas cluster in Console